Home < Research and collections < Research Guides" />

 Many of the diaries we received through the European War Collecting Project were written at Gallipoli including:

 We've currently digitising the diaries from our collection so more will be available online.
-Search our Manuscripts, Oral History and Pictures catalogue to find other diaries and letters written at Gallipoli using the keywords: Gallipoli personal narratives.
+Search our catalogue under manuscripts to find other diaries and letters written at Gallipoli using the keywords: Gallipoli personal narratives.